 The importance of finding someone who can impart their Westminster wisdom, or even just lend a sympathetic ear, cannot be understated.
 Mentors are so important, and this is a cause I have championed throughout my time in parliament.
 A shadowing scheme within the first few months in the job, would be immeasurably beneficial in helping new MPs find their feet.
 Though the shape this support should take is up for debate, an informal induction is the very least parliament should offer.
 The more informed and efficient an MP is, the better equipped they will be to act in the interests of their electorate – and that’s good for democracy.

 This essay is taken from New Brooms, a Fabian Society pamphlet edited by James Frith MP and supported by The Joseph Rowntree Reform Trust.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.